ineffectivecoder/johnny_dllaze/README.md

 This tool was designed to be used in Linux.

-First, edit the versioninfo.json file in the goDLL directory, if desired.
+First, edit the versioninfo.template file in the goDLL directory, if desired.
 You can add your own description, company/copyright info., etc.

 Then, from the root directory of the repository, run: